 Okay.
 So I kind of hear you saying uh, users of your product might be more just more sensitive with aromas and that has pretty far reaching health effects just in, in sort of a cleaner experience all the way around with, with taste and smell.

 100% yeah, they definitely are on there.
-Their bodies just ready at that level to experience a little bit more of the natural world in a better way.
+Their bodies are just ready at that level to experience a little bit more of the natural world in a better way.

-You said some of your early users users were more medicinally inclined in the newer people who are getting into vaping.
+You said some of your early users users were more medicinally inclined than the newer people who are getting into vaping.
 Are some of the people you've spoken about who are just kind of clean living?
 I mean, uh, clean food and clean cannabis.

 Yeah, we see that definitely, you know, the more, uh, they're more in the wellness industry.
 They already obviously are believers of homeopathic type of remedies or wellness and just being more of a natural source.
 Uh, we also find that it's not even just, I guess the people that are healthy that are a new customer, but as well as people that are looking for a change anyways.
 Like maybe there they did stop smoking or maybe they, um, saw smoking is always a bad thing.
 Know when they were in high school there was the guys that were like huddled up on the corner on the, you know, around the corner from the school and they were smoking on the corner and they just have a negative response to that.
 So they want something that seems to be, you know, or is coming across a more positive for them.

-[inaudible] talk about the high itself cause I've done some dry vaping and I've noticed that, you know, some of the things that sometimes afflict you if you're too impaired.
+Let’s talk about the high itself cause I've done some dry vaping and I've noticed that, you know, some of the things that sometimes afflict you if you're too impaired.
 Paranoia, anxiety really don't show up when you're dry vaping for me at least.

 Yeah.
 The overload of the material is as much more dialed down in vaping and vaping.
 You can get to a level where there's control and when you can control your temperatures, you know there's, there's these things called boiling points.
-When you can control these, you're activating the, the plant that it's at a more finite level.
+When you can control these, you're activating the plant that it's at a more finite level.
 You're basically dialing in with that at that higher, that euphoric experience or the healing is, is really going to produce when you smoke, you're igniting the whole bouquet all at once and just basically like, hey, give it to me all.
 And sometimes our bodies, our receptors are not, um, there, there may be that it's what we equate it to is what's called tolerance.
 But really what it does is that there's only certain amount of bioavailability for any way that you ingest cannabis.
 And when smoking comes into play, it's definitely not, it's actually not the most ideal, um, method, uh, of, of bioavailability.

 Because it's uncontrolled.
 There's like a large spectrum and it's something from like 20 to 40% and it can swing one way or the other just depending on how you're doing it.
 Maybe you're tackling with your water, whatever.
-The point is is that it's so uncontrollable that your body just kind of reacts and sometimes it's too much and it overloads the system.
+The point is that it's so uncontrollable that your body just kind of reacts and sometimes it's too much and it overloads the system.
 And so those things like panic and those things like a, you know, anxiety and nausea come into play because your body's not really knowing what to do with this chemical and then tell it where, you know, runs it through your system.
 It's going to be a little bit of a bumpy road.
 It's going to be overload.
 Whether it got carried through oxygen too fast to the brain or you know, or some people experience it the other way around where they, their body just becomes completely low, almost like lethargic and only get like those heavy indica strains where you're like stuck in the couch and that's where that name comes from.

 It's really because it's just, it put your body into overload and maybe your body was already working on something else at the time.
 So you can't, you can't control the experience.
-Whereas like in vaping, you know, there's a spectrum and you know, for us we equated that a lot to tease.
+Whereas like in vaping, you know, there's a spectrum and you know, for us we equated that a lot to teas.
 We're very good on understanding, you know, herbs and plants.
 We actually started in the aroma therapy space already.
 We were teaching people how to vape with peppermint and eucalyptus and they were like, what?
 You can't do that?
 And we're like, yes you can.
 And this is how essentially like when you smoke, when you drink tea, tea's are better activated at different temperatures of water as well.
 So, for example, oolong tea or green tea, they may be in the lower two hundreds or mid 200's so you don't generally use scorching boiling water for tea.

 And that's what a lot of people don't really know.
 So when you grab that Lipton packet and you throw it in the boiling water and you wait a few minutes for it to steep and you drink it, you're like, yeah, this is helping me.
 Maybe it was a therapeutic one and it might, for the most part, if you want the most optimal experience, you're going to look up to temperatures and you're gonna see that's why you have electric kettles out there that have temperature control because there's actually a certain temperature to release the boiling point of that plant and it produced its, you know its benefit.
 Cannabis is similar.
 So we're vaping, we're doing the same thing.
 We're saying, hey, cannabis has 432 compounds, 70 known cannabinoids.
 Like those all can be dissected and simplified down and there's a temperature for it.
 And there's also a temperature that reacts with the terpenes.
 That's part of that profile as well.
 So when people are like, I don't really see much vapor and you're at 340 degrees and you're kind of just picking up taste.
 There's also carrier agents that are coming with it.
 There's benefits that are coming with it and the people that are always looking for like that high, they're like, I, I'm using cannabis, I should get high.
 It gets changed.
 So that's why you see in vaporizers, your experience is going to be a lot more fine tuned to what you're getting.
 So you can remove the fear of anxiety or nausea because you now have said, I'm going to just control what that experience is going to be for myself.

 So there's a lot of trial and error and a lot of learning that goes into this, right?
 I mean a lot of experimentation.
 Do you help educate your consumers?
 Are there resources they can look at and say, okay, I want to set the temperature at 360 and see how that goes.
 What would you say to someone who's just wading into this as kind of a rookie?
-How do they figure out what best for them?
+How do they figure out what is best for them?

 Again, I think, I think you pinned it pretty well.
 It's about trial and error.
 It's about really learning yourself the same.
 It was, it would be if you all of a sudden we're starting a diet and you're like, okay, where do I start?
 Somebody going to be like, okay, here's a bunch of green drink juices and here's a bunch of smoothies you can have and here's, here's a, here's some foods you can put together, but you really don't know because everybody's different.
-Everybody's body types different.
+Everybody's body types are different.
 So yes, we have a temperature scale and we say, okay, visit our website or go to our blog or our youtube and we talk all about this step Wellington at points, you know how best practices, things like that.
 What it comes down to though at the end is you still have to learn yourself and how you react with that because every, every person is different from one to the next.

 So if I told somebody, yeah, I mean low temperature for cannabis and you'll get just THC-A and it's going to protect against like neurodegenerative diseases and epilepsy and stuff.
 Cool.
 That's good to know.
 All right.
 But well then we go into something further like CBD-A it's a, you know, anti-inflammatory and there's some antibacterial stuff and you're like, no, I did that and it's still not working for me and I'm still, my muscles are still hurting.
 My joints were still hurting.
 Okay, well we get to learn from that.
 Now what else can we do?
 Or do we need to find a strain that has a higher percentage mix and you, so you're going to have to journal, you're gonna have to document, you're going to have to really record what's working best for you.
 I know that my experience, I still to this day get introduced to a strain and not know what it's going to produce.

 I, regardless of what the label says, regardless of the percentage, make second say, okay, um, you know, it's got a high level of THC, but it's got a really high level of CBD as well.
 And those are supposed to counter each other and this and that.
 And then I go to smoke it, I go to vape it and then totally different experience from when I thought I was going to be.
 Why?
-Because I'm a different person and whoever before me might've set of 10 people in the room, they all experienced “x”.
+Because I'm a different person and whoever before me might've set of 10 people in the room, they all experienced “x.”
 Cool.
-Um, but I'm to experience maybe “y” and this and because my body's type different or because maybe because I have my own favorite strains and I already used that three hours ago in the day you don't know what the next three hours it looks like.
+Um, but I'm to experience maybe “y” and this and because my body's type is different or because maybe because I have my own favorite strains and I already used that three hours ago in the day you don't know what the next three hours it looks like.
 So it's really about recording and you know time of day, the mood you've been in, you know what you've eaten that day.

 If you really want to get technical, you really want to dial it down like what works for you.
 It has to be kind of divided up that way.
 There's no one shoe fits all.
 But for the most part we go to shows, we go to a lot of local stuff here.
 We're involved in normal, we're involved in a lot of the dispensaries.
 The Budtender classes and we go and we start to say, hey, this is what you should be saying at the counter.
 This is what you should be asking to really you know, help that customer along for the consumer, the somebody that's asking for information and then a on our website and on our YouTube we tried to do the same thing but it's still very surface.
 We were, it's, it's almost like I wanna say like we're doctors but we definitely want to like understand you more.
 We definitely want to say what works for you and what temperatures work for you and probably do a good trial of it too.